-Now that the Expressway is here we will have a unique opportunity to rename the existing State Highway 1 once it becomes a local road.
+With the Expressway here and the change it's bringing, we have a unique opportunity to rename the existing State Highway 1 once it becomes a local road.

 As part of the process to make SH1 a local road (this process is known as revocation) the SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway and will be renamed.
 It can no longer be called a state highway for address and identification purposes.